The short answer is no, you’re usually not breaking the law if you sleep in your car.

 Where can you park up and sleep overnight?

 Be careful with car parks too.
-Some may lock their gates overnight, or have a 24-hour charging system in place – which could make for an expensive night’s stay.
+Some may lock their gates overnight or have a 24-hour charging system in place – which could make for an expensive night’s stay.

-Lorries and caravans
+Sleeping in lorries and caravans

 It’s not uncommon to see lorries parked up in a lay-by late at night.
 And, as with any vehicle, the rules are the same when it comes to parking and sleeping.

 Many car parks have height restrictions, and local bylaws may prevent certain vehicles – like caravans or motorhomes – from parking overnight.